lawnjelly/Misc/Optimization/cpu/cpu.md

 ## External Profilers

 Although the Godot IDE profiler is very convenient and useful, sometimes you need more power, and the ability to profile the Godot engine source code itself.

 You can use a number of third party profilers to do this, often free, including Valgrind, VerySleepy, Visual Studio and Intel VTune.
 Note that in order to use a third party profiler, you may need to compile the Godot engine from source, in order to have program database information available for the profiler.
 You can also use a debug build, however, note that the results of profiling a debug build will be different to a release build, because of optimizations in the latter.
 Simply put, bottlenecks are often in a different place in debug builds, so profiling release builds should be the gold standard.

 ![valgrind](images_cpu/valgrind.png)

 _These are example results from Callgrind, part of Valgrind, on Linux._

-From the left, Callgrind is listing the percentage of time within a function and its children (Inclusive), the percentage of time spent within the function itself, excluding child functions (Self), the number of times the function is called, the function name, and the file.
+From the left, Callgrind is listing the percentage of time within a function and its children (Inclusive), the percentage of time spent within the function itself, excluding child functions (Self), the number of times the function is called, the function name, and the file or module.

 In this example we can see nearly all time is spent under the `Main::iteration()` function, this is the master function in the Godot source code that is called repeatedly, and causes frames to be drawn, physics ticks to be simulated, and nodes and scripts to be updated.
 A large proportion of the time is spent in the functions to render a canvas (66%), because in this example I was running a 2d benchmark.
 Below this we see that almost 50% of the time is spent outside Godot code in `libglapi`, and `i965_dri` (the graphics driver).
 This tells us the a large proportion of the time is being spent in the graphics driver.